henry2004y/vlasiator_manual/menu1.md

 The tools should in principle also be able to be compiled, but for now it is not guaranteed to work.

+This comes together with a new Makefile borrowed from Athena.
+I need to think about whether or not we should use a hierarchical Makefile architecture.

 ## DCCRG

 DCCRG is the underlying grid and MPI library for Vlasiator.
 I guess this provides similar functionality compared to **AMReX** and **BATL**.